JosephEoff/josepheoff.github.io/_posts/2022-08-20-pfaff-k-1-straycat.md

 When we walked in this morning, her face lit up in a smile - she had something for me, and she'd been waiting for a chance to talk to me about it.

-One of her customer had done that typical German thing of removing a sewing machine from its table to use the table for something else.
-Rather than scrapping the machine, though, she brought it to the sewing supplies shop and asked my wife'S friend what to do with it.
+One of her customers had done that typical German thing of removing a sewing machine from its table to use the table for something else.
+Rather than scrapping the machine, though, she brought it to the sewing supplies shop and asked my wife's friend what to do with it.
 She kept it, intending to use it as bait.

 She has finally decided that she's never going to get around to fixing up her own Pfaff 30, so she took the Pfaff K from her customer with the intent to offer me the K in return for fixing up her 30.